 The camera contains a corroded and hard to read Photo-Sport plaque on the front.
 Photo-Sport was a photography store at 56, Rue Caumartin in Paris.
 The company was founded in 1898 by Georges de Corbin and was in business until 1932, maybe longer.
 It was not unusual at that time for distributors to rebrand cameras and sometimes they were produced specifically for a dealer.
 A catalog from 1902 shows many Photo-Sport branded cameras and lenses.

 The camera has two lenses from Balbreck ainé.
 The lenses have the numbers 728 and 729 and are type Serie A Extra Rapide.
 They have an angle of view of 50°, a fixed aperture of f/12 and they are free from distortion.

 It remains unclear whether Balbreck is only the maker of the lenses or also the maker of the camera.
 There are no references from the maker on the camera's body.

 Maximilien Balbreck was born on 10 August 1826 in Remoiville.
 His company was specialised in producing precision instruments, including cameras and lenses.

 The company's instruments were highly regarded.
 Their lenses can be found on cameras from manufacturers like Caillon, Carpentier, Jules Richard and others.
-A catalog from the beginning of the 20th century mentions they are supplier for various governments, including the French, British, Russian, Turkish and Japanese army.
+A catalog mentions they are supplier for various government institutions.